P-flag spaces and incidence stratifications: Incidence stratifications

-In this section we provide a partition of the projective space $\mathbb{P}(\F^n)$, given by the action of the incidence group $I^*(Q;\F)$, for any poset $Q \in \pos(n)$.
-The orbits of such an action turn out to be affine varieties in one-to-one correspondence with the distributive lattice $\JQ$.
+In this section we provide a partition of the projective space $\mathbb{P}(\F^n)$, induced by the action of the incidence group $I^*(Q;\F)$, for any poset $Q \in \pos(n)$.
+The orbits of such an action turn out to be in one-to-one correspondence with the elements of the distributive lattice $\JQ$.

 This decomposition induces a partition of any subset of a projective space.
-We investigate the induced partition on the Grassmannian varieties, recovering the Schubert cell partition, for $Q=c_n$, and the matroid strata introduced in \cite{Gelfand}, when $Q=t_n$.
+We investigate the induced partition on Grassmannian varieties, recovering the Schubert cell partition, for $Q=c_n$, and the matroid strata introduced in \cite{Gelfand}, for $Q=t_n$.